 I have already graduated from high school.
 How may I apply to Columbia?

 The answer depends on a number of factors, so pay careful attention to the distinctions below.
 You should also consult the instructions in the application itself.
-If you still are unsure of your status, please contact us by phone.
+If you are still unsure of your status after reviewing these conditions, please contact us by phone at 212-854-2522.

-The distinctions below apply to all candidates as specified, regardless of citizenship or visa status or need for financial aid.
-If you are enrolled at a college or university overseas that follows a U.S.-style curriculum (e.g., the American University of Paris), then you should follow the same policy as a student at a college or university in the U.S.
+The distinctions below apply to all candidates as specified, regardless of citizenship, visa status or need for financial aid.
+If you are enrolled at a college or university overseas that follows a U.S.-style curriculum (e.g., the American University of Paris), then you should follow the same policy as a student at a college or university in the United States.

 Prospective Columbia Engineering Applicants